00jferna/practice-for-week-15-react-redux-useDispatch-useSelector/README.md

 You should also add the Redux DevTools to your browser extensions if you have not done so already.
-To add the extension in Chrome, go [here][add-ReduxDevTools].
+To add the extension in Chrome, go [here][add-reduxdevtools].
 For other browsers, search in your extension/add-on menu for Redux DevTools and follow the instructions for adding it to your browser.